-As the shuffle ended, another graduate that I didn’t particularly get along with approached one of the cadre, and based on his body language was pleading his case to why he didn’t want to go to 3rd Batt.
-Obviously he had said something that provoked a rare sense of compassion from the cadre, as the cadre walked the graduate to the front of the lines and announced that he needed a volunteer to switch out of 2nd Batt’s line and go to 3rd Batt.
-As it turned out, the other graduate was from WA and had a grandmother who was dying and he wanted to closer to his family in her final months.
+As the shuffle ended, another graduate that I didn’t particularly get along with approached one of the cadres, and based on his body language was pleading his case as to why he didn’t want to go to 3rd Batt.
+Obviously, he had said something that provoked a rare sense of compassion from the cadre, as the cadre walked the graduate to the front of the lines and announced that he needed a volunteer to switch out of 2nd Batt’s line and go to 3rd Batt.
+As it turned out, the other graduate was from WA and had a grandmother who was dying and he wanted to be closer to his family in her final months.

-Like I mentioned, I didn’t particularly get along with this guy and when I say that, I mean, he was one of the guys from the beginning that I wouldn’t have minded washing out.
+As I mentioned, I didn’t particularly get along with this guy and when I say that, I mean, he was one of the guys from the beginning that I wouldn’t have minded washing out.
 Not saying that I wanted him to wash out, but he wasn’t someone I would have lost any sleep over.
 But in the brief moments that followed the announcement for a volunteer, I thought about it under the following rationale: 1.
 3rd Batt was deployed to Afghanistan and that meant instant gratification on the desire to go to combat.
 2. Rumor already had it that 3rd Batt had the best barracks, the equivalent of an apartment unit with your own bedroom.
 3. It had been Bravo Company, 3rd Battalion that had fought the battle on Oct 3rd 1993 in Somalia which had been immortalized in the book and subsequent film, Black Hawk Down, both of which I had read and seen multiple times by this point.

-The Somalia Generation of Rangers were my heroes and even though I had no idea whether or not I’d actually get assigned to B. Co , the possibility of serving under that great lineage was worth staying in what my Drill Sergeant had always referred to as, “The Arm Pit of America”.
+The Somalia Generation of Rangers were my heroes and even though I had no idea whether or not I’d actually get assigned to B. Co., the possibility of serving under that great lineage was worth staying in what my Drill Sergeant had always referred to as, “The Arm Pit of America”.

 So I switched with the kid from Washington and joined the line in 3rd Batt, which had my RIP buddies Jared Guff and Jason Hoffsker (aliases) in it.
-Long story short, by chance I was assigned to Bravo Company, but our class of RIPies were never sent to join the rest of 3rd Batt, which was already deployed to Afghanistan.
-In all fairness, we were all pretty cherry and even though we had all the motivation in the world, we were better suited to get smoked all day while doing “area beautification” around the compound, conducting tape drills, cramming into our memory every single nomenclature Regiment had to offer, and learning the history of 3rd Ranger Bn from the French and Indian War to present than we were for combat.
+Long story short, by chance I was assigned to Bravo Company, but our class of RIPies was never sent to join the rest of 3rd Batt, which was already deployed to Afghanistan.
+In all fairness, we were all pretty cherry and even though we had all the motivation in the world, we were better suited to get smoked all day while doing “area beautification” around the compound, conducting tape drills, cramming into our memory every single nomenclature Regiment had to offer and learning the history of 3rd Ranger Bn from the French and Indian War to present than we were for combat.
 I’d always been a big fan of history and one of the first things I noticed about the history of 3rd Ranger Battalion was the significance of the date October 3rd.

 On Oct 3rd, 1943, 3rd Ranger Battalion was activated during World War II.
-Forty one years later, the modern day 3rd Ranger Battalion was activated on October 3rd, 1984.
+Forty-one years later, the modern-day 3rd Ranger Battalion was activated on October 3rd, 1984.
 And exactly nine years after that, on October 3rd, 1993, Bravo Company, 3rd Ranger Battalion was engaged in the longest and fiercest ground fight since the Vietnam War.
-This was a day officially known as the Battle of the Black Sea in the United States, and remembered unofficially as the Day of the Rangers by Somalis in Mogadishu.
+This was a day officially known as the Battle of the Black Sea in the United States and remembered unofficially as the Day of the Rangers by Somalis in Mogadishu.

 As a brand-new private, one of the first things I did when we got released the first day was go to Ranger Joe’s on Victory Drive and buy a Ranger KIA bracelet and Ranger coin.

 A KIA bracelet is a black aluminum bracelet with the name, rank, unit, date, and theater of a Ranger who died in combat.
-The modern day Regiment in 2002 had a total of ten Rangers killed in action and bracelets were available for Roy Brown and Larry Barnard who died in Panama, Lorenzo Ruiz, James Cavaco, Jamie Smith, Dominick Pilla, Richard Kowalewski, and James Casey Joyce who died in Somalia, as well as Kristoffer Stonesifer and John Edmunds who died in Afghanistan.
+The modern-day Regiment in 2002 had a total of ten Rangers killed in action and bracelets were available for Roy Brown and Larry Barnard who died in Panama, Lorenzo Ruiz, James Cavaco, Jamie Smith, Dominick Pilla, Richard Kowalewski, and James Casey Joyce who died in Somalia, as well as Kristoffer Stonesifer and John Edmunds who died in Afghanistan.

-Because I had read the book Black Hawk Down and seen the film several times, I felt a certain bond to Rangers who had fallen in Somalia as I knew the story of their sacrifices so intimately, and standing there at Ranger Joe’s, I picked a Ranger’s KIA bracelet from Somalia, SGT James Casey Joyce.
+Because I had read the book Black Hawk Down and seen the film several times, I felt a certain bond with Rangers who had fallen in Somalia as I knew the story of their sacrifices so intimately and standing there at Ranger Joe’s, I picked a Ranger’s KIA bracelet from Somalia, SGT James Casey Joyce.
 I knew specifically who he was from the book and wanted to honor his sacrifice by wearing his bracelet, and by doing so, forging an even closer personal connection to the date, October 3rd.

-As I grew up in Battalion, the third day in October came and went and as it did, my black KIA bracelet bearing the name of SGT Joyce, became more and more faded from wearing it daily though training cycle after training cycle, deployment after deployment, and of course the extended phase of Ranger School.
-But each year, if we were in garrison, Battalion would have a formation commemorating the date both as the date of activation, or birthday of the modern 3rd Ranger Battalion, and also for the sacrifices made by Bravo Company and the six fallen Rangers of the Battle of Mogadishu.
+As I grew up in Battalion, the third day in October came and went and as it did, my black KIA bracelet bearing the name of SGT Joyce, became more and more faded from wearing it daily through training cycle after training cycle, deployment after deployment, and of course the extended phase of Ranger School.
+But each year, if we were in garrison, Battalion would have a formation commemorating the date both as the date of activation, or birthday of the modern 3rd Ranger Battalion and also for the sacrifices made by Bravo Company and the six fallen Rangers of the Battle of Mogadishu.

-However in October of 2005, 3rd Battalion was deployed and I found myself attached to Alpha Company in Mosul Iraq, as part of contingent sent to plus up Alpha Company’s numbers as the main effort in Iraq.
+However in October of 2005, 3rd Battalion was deployed and I found myself attached to Alpha Company in Mosul Iraq, as part of the contingent sent to plus up Alpha Company’s numbers as the main effort in Iraq.
 With the operation tempo and sleep cycle the Task Force was in, days and dates blurred and if you’d have asked me what month it was, I would have had to look at my watch to tell you.

 One morning, the platoon I was attached to was spun up for a daylight hit that involved details that I will leave out for brevity, but the potted version of the outcome of our first attempt at the mission was that an insurgent who found himself at the right place at the right time and was able to throw a hand grenade from a bridge into the Stryker vehicle that the squad I was assigned to was riding in.